 Example: I have painted the entire house, but she is still working on sanding the floors.

-Rule: If the clauses are both short, omit the comma.
+Rule: If the clauses are both short, you may omit the comma.

 Example: I painted and he sanded.

-Rule: If you have only one clause (one subject and verb pair), do not use a comma in front of the conjunction.
+Rule: If you have only one clause (one subject and verb pair), you won’t usually need a comma in front of the conjunction.